MJ Melendez Preview, Player Props: Royals vs. Red Sox

 - Melendez has 27 doubles, four triples, 12 home runs and 44 walks while batting .231.

-- Melendez has picked up a hit in 82 of 126 games this season, with multiple hits 20 times.
+- Melendez has reached base via a hit in 82 games this season (of 126 played), and had multiple hits in 20 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.